 - If you already have some sort of Microsoft account (such as Live.com, Outlook.com or Hotmail.com), you can simply login to OneDrive with those credentials to sign up for 5 GB of free OneDrive space.

-- OneDrive’s 5 GB of free space may be more than Dropbox, but it’s still a fairly small amount of space.
-They used to offer 15 GB of free space and lowered it earlier this year.
-Plus, they’re phasing out the ability to earn more free space through referrals.
-Additional space is very cheap, though.
+- OneDrive’s 5 GB of free space may be more than Dropbox, but it’s still a fairly small amount of space compared to Google Drive’s 15 GB.

 If you already have a Gmail or other Google account, simply login to Google Drive with your Google credentials to quickly set up a Google Drive account.